-Building on the ideas of curriculum design and differentiated instruction, MSCI will focus on:
+Building on the work of Drs Jensen and Almarode, MSCI will focus on:

-- Promoting student understanding, interest, and excellence through effective instruction
+- Effective instruction that promotes students' understanding, interest, and excellence

 The Margaret Sue Copenhaver Institute for Teaching and Learning provides quality professional development opportunities for PreK-12 teachers and administrators and for Roanoke College students.
 The Institute's emphases include:

 Consideration of cutting-edge perspectives relevant to the teaching profession;